-The genome of tobacco mosaic virus is monopartite and linear.
+The genome of the tobacco mosaic virus is monopartite and linear.
 It contains (+) sense mRNA with a genome size of 6.3-6.5Kb.
 The virus genome produces five proteins during virus infection.
-Virus RNA possesses a cap (m7G5’pppG) at 5′-end and histidine group at 3′-end.
+Viral RNA possesses a cap (m7G5’pppG) at 5′-end and histidine group at 3′-end.

 Symptoms of TMV

-Symptoms induced by TMV are somewhat depending on the age, genetic background of the infected plant, the environmental conditions etc. TMV can include mosaic disease, which can be characterized by the following signs and symptoms:
+Symptoms induced by TMV are somewhat dependent on the age, the genetic background of the infected plant, and environmental conditions etc. TMV induces mosaic disease, which is characterized by the following signs and symptoms:

-- TMV cause leaf necrosis and leaf curling.
+- TMV causes leaf necrosis and leaf curling.

 - It also causes discolouration or yellowing of plant tissues.

-- In severe case, the TMV results in a stunted growth of a plant.
+- In severe case, the TMV results in stunted growth of a plant.

 - Rugosity can also be visualized by the formation of small localized random wrinkles on the leaves.

-- Strains of TMV also infect tomato, sometimes causing poor yield or distorted fruits, delayed fruit ripening, and nonuniform fruit colour.
+- Strains of TMV also infect tomato crops and cause poor yield or distorted fruits, delayed fruit ripening, and nonuniform fruit colour.